microsoft/FluidFramework/examples/utils/migration-tools/README.md

 # @fluid-example/migration-tools

-This package contains utilities used by Fluid examples.
-These interfaces can be extended by Fluid objects in the examples, but are not intended for use in production scenarios.
+This package contains tools for migrating data from one version to another, used by Fluid examples.
+They are not currently intended for use in production scenarios.

 See [GitHub](https://github.com/microsoft/FluidFramework) for more details on the Fluid Framework and packages within.